Flavor & Ingredient Tips

 -

-Heat a non-stick griddle pan or heavy-bottomed skillet over medium heat.
-Lightly grease if necessary.
+Heat a nonstick griddle pan or heavy skillet over medium heat.
+Lightly grease only if your pan tends to stick.

 -

-Cook the Welsh cakes in batches on the dry griddle for 3-4 minutes per side until golden brown and cooked through, adjusting heat to prevent burning.
+Cook the Welsh cakes in batches for 3-4 minutes per side, until golden brown outside and cooked through in the center.
+Lower the heat if they brown too quickly.

 -

-Transfer the cooked cakes to a wire cooling rack or a plate lined with kitchen paper to cool slightly.
+Transfer cooked cakes to a wire rack or a plate lined with kitchen paper to cool slightly.

 -

-Serve warm or at room temperature, optionally sprinkled with cinnamon sugar for extra flavor.
+Serve warm or at room temperature, with a light sprinkle of cinnamon sugar if you like.

 Frequently Asked Questions